To Err Is Human; To Annotate, SILICON? Toward Robust Reproducibility in LLM Annotation: Empirical Results

 These results suggest that researchers should adopt a decision framework based on task structure when considering LLM implementation for annotation tasks.
 Binary and simple multi-class classification tasks represent ``low-hanging fruit'' where LLMs can reliably scale human annotation efforts.
 In contrast, complex multi-label classification tasks remain better suited to human annotation or may require more sophisticated annotation architectures that combine human expertise with LLM capabilities.
-Ultimately, our findings caution against viewing LLMs as universal replacements for human annotation.\footnote{In addition, we applied four more advanced models (Claude 3.7 Sonnet, Gemini 2.5 Pro, GPT-4.5, and GPT-4.1) as well as one less advanced model (LLaMA 3.3 70B), to evaluate their performance.
-Models from the same series exhibit some improvement across versions (e.g., Claude 3.7 Sonnet compared to Claude 3.5 Sonnet), though the performance gains are generally modest.
+Together, our findings caution against viewing LLMs as universal replacements for human annotation.\footnote{In addition, we applied five additional models: four more advanced ones (AN-CW2, GO-CW2, OA-CW3, and OA-CW4) and one less advanced model (ME-OW2).
+Models from the same series exhibit some improvement across versions (e.g., AN-CW2 relative to AN-CW1), though the performance gains are generally modest.
 The main conclusions remain robust across all models.
-Detailed results are reported in Table \ref{tab:sum_model_add}.}
+Detailed results are reported in Table~\ref{tab:sum_model_add}.}